lvndry/auditphobia-gadget/README.md

-# Inspecteur Gadget 🧐
+# Auditphobia Gadget 🧐

-Returns the output of `yarn audit --json` of npm packages
+Core tool used by [Auditphobia](https://github.com/lvndry/auditphobia) to get the vulnerabilities of a npm package

 ## Get started